Meet :

 Every story has a texture.
 Every world has a design.
-For our founder, TL Hutton, crafting a tale is never just about arranging words on a page; it's about building a universe.
-As a Mexican Cherokee artist, graphic designer, and seasoned author of dark fiction, TL doesn't just write stories—he designs them.
+For me, TL Hutton, crafting a tale is never just about arranging words on a page; it's about building a universe.
+As a Mexican Cherokee artist, graphic designer, and seasoned author of dark fiction, I don't just write stories—I design them.

-With over thirty-five years in the speculative fiction trenches, he approaches narrative with a designer's eye.
-He sees pacing in the same way a visual artist uses negative space.
-He sculpts character arcs with the precision of an architect drafting a blueprint.
-For TL, a story must look right, feel right, and have a structure that is both beautiful and terrifyingly sound.
+With over thirty-five years in the dark, horror, and speculative fiction trenches, I approach narrative with a designer's eye.
+I see pacing in the same way a visual artist uses negative space.
+I sculpt character arcs with the precision of an architect drafting a blueprint.
+For me, a story must look right, feel right, and have a structure that is both beautiful and terrifyingly sound.

 This unique philosophy—that visual art and literary craft are two sides of the same obsidian coin—is the bedrock of Obsidian Skull Press.
 It’s a press built not just on a love for horror, but on a deep, foundational understanding of what makes a story resonate, haunt, and stick with you long after you’ve turned the final page.